Clergy & Staff

 Director of Youth and Family Programming

 Originally from the Chicagoland area, Jorie moved to Saint Paul in the summer of 2017.
 She graduated Illinois State University and then completed a Masters’ program at the University of Illinois Urbana-Champaign.
 Following graduate school, Jorie began working in the Education Department at the Chicago Botanic Garden.
 In Chicago, she became involved with the Young Adult Division (YAD) at Anshe Emet Synagogue, serving as a board member for two years and where she met her husband, Aaron.
 In 2015, Aaron and Jorie moved to Ann Arbor, where she worked as an Educator at the Ann Arbor Hands-On Museum and as the Education Department Assistant at Beth Israel Congregation.
-Jorie and Aaron are excited to now call Saint Paul home and be a part of Temple of Aaron.
-She is looking forward to getting to know everyone in the Temple of Aaron community!
-Email Jorie Bernhardt or 651-698-8874 ext.
-115
+She is beginning her second year with us and is looking to continue to get to know more people in the community.
+Jorie, Aaron, and their dog Sara live in Mac-Groveland and are excited to be a part of Temple of Aaron family.
+Email Jorie Bernhardt or 651-252-6415

 Currently, Larry serves as the Ritual Coordinator at Temple of Aaron.
 Among many things, Larry has taught many of our beginner classes including Bible, Talmud, and Hebrew.
 His undergraduate degree is from CUNY Brooklyn.
 Larry has a MA in Jewish Studies from the Jewish Theological Seminary and a MA in Public Affairs and MSW from the University of Minnesota.
 Larry also works for the Department of Employment and Economic Development.